-- One or more documents, including any document(s) made available to Customers online or incorporated by reference into the Cloud Services Agreement, comprising the list of technical and organisational measures taking into account the risks associated with the processing of Customer personal data, and/or, - Current audit reports and/or certificates of compliance to ISO or other generally recognized international standards, especially in relation to information security, and/or - Verified compliance with the EU Cloud Code of Conduct or any other recognized codes of conduct. - [6.3.A] The CSP shall provide transparent information regarding valid generally recognized international certificates and attestations technical and organizational measures of the relevant Cloud Service to the Customer.
+- One or more documents, including any document(s) made available to Customers online or incorporated by reference into the Cloud Services Agreement, comprising the list of technical and organisational measures taking into account the risks associated with the processing of Customer personal data, and/or, - Current audit reports and/or certificates of compliance to ISO or other generally recognized international standards, especially in relation to information security, and/or - Verified compliance with the EU Cloud Code of Conduct or any other recognized codes of conduct.

+[6.3.A] The CSP shall provide transparent information in accordance with the demonstration keys of Section 6.3 of the Code.